 Q: What are the best beers to use when taking tinctures?

 A: We prefer strongly hopped beers when taking marijuana tinctures – think IPAs or Double IPAs.
 The strong hop profile helps mask the taste of the tincture.
 Green dragon looks really cool when you add dropfuls to a beer, the hazy green drops slowly sink and then spread the cloudiness throughout the glass similar to watching grenadine spread through a tequila sunrise.
 One tip for using tinctures with beer is to mix it with just a few sips, so you can quickly slug it down.
 You can add green dragon to a whole pint, but then the whole thing tastes like tincture.
 We prefer making BHO tinctures and kief tinctures, or using other concentrates so that there isn’t too much of a “weedy” taste compared to making them with weed flowers.
 But even with BHO tincture there’s a strong taste, and it’s not all that pleasant to want to drink 16 oz. vs. 2 oz. of it.
+So add your tincture to just a sip in a glass and slug it down, then enjoy the rest of your beer while you wait for the effects to kick in.

 Q: How to make marijuana tincture fast – what’s the best recipe?